Certified Nurse Aide (CNA)

 We offer classes in Council Bluffs, Atlantic, Clarinda, Harlan and Shenandoah.
 Click on flyers below for location dates and times.

 - Complete all information on the registration form.
 You may type in the form and save the form with data.

 - Print the form and sign.

-- Mail, fax or bring the registration form, the results of a 2 Step TST (TB test), and payment to IWCC at:
+- Mail, fax or bring the registration form, the results of two 2-step TB tests, and payment to IWCC at:

 Iowa Western Community College

 Council Bluffs, IA 51503

 Please do not attempt to register online.
 Only mailed, faxed or hand delivered applications with the registration form, two 2-step TB tests, and payment are accepted.
 Online registrations will be returned unprocessed.

 $525 (Includes book and handout).